Definition: What Is a "New Driver" for Insurance?

 - Example: A 30-year-old new driver might pay $1,800/year, while a 16-year-old new driver pays $5,000/year

-The 25th birthday isn't automatic: Rate decreases typically happen at your policy renewal following your birthday, not the day you turn 25.
+After 12 years in this industry, here's what I know: The 25th birthday isn't automatic: Rate decreases typically happen at your policy renewal following your birthday, not the day you turn 25.

 Does Getting Your License Later Shorten the "New Driver" Period?